 Sometimes as an adult, I still find myself collecting stones.
 But it’s no longer in childlike wonder and admiration of their beauty.
 It is no longer with palms open and to the sky as I hold them loosely.
 They are clinched tight in my fists and ready to throw as my heart rages.

 Not all the time.
-Only in the really difficult moments.
-The moments when I have more questions then I have answers.
+Only in the challenging moments.
+The moments when I have more questions, then I have answers.
 When life feels as though it’s closing in from all sides and I feel trapped under the avalanche of it all.

 You see, God knew that they would need to be reminded.
 He knew that you and I would need to be reminded.
 He knows our limitations and how prone we are to only see the circumstances in front of us and to forget where we’ve been.

 It’s important not to forget the battles we’ve fought and have survived.
 To trace the scars of the moments we thought would kill us, but didn’t.
-The long sleepless nights with tear soaked pillows that we didn’t think we would make it through, but morning came nonetheless.
+The long sleepless nights with tear soaked pillows that we didn’t know if we would make it through, but morning came nonetheless.

 The danger of forgetting is that it makes us weak.
-We lose heart in the dark times.
-We get angry and embittered and start to tell ourself things that are untrue.
+We lose heart in dark times.
+We get angry and embittered and start to tell ourselves untrue things.
 We rage against God and close loops and insert narratives into the gaps that are still being written.
 In doing so, we make the journey harder and longer than it has to be.
 We forfeit our peace and our hope.

 If I could talk to that little girl version of myself crouched low in that driveway, I would tell her this…..

-Don’t just collect the lovely and smooth stones.
-Collect the jagged and rough edged ones too.
+Don’t just collect lovely and smooth stones.
+Collect the jagged and rough-edged ones too.
 You will need to be reminded of them all.